What is Japanese knotweed?

 Although there are a number of DIY knotweed treatment solutions proffered online (bleach and vinegar being the most popular), there is no evidence that any of these are as effective as hiring a professional certified team.
 Glyphosate herbicide solution is available to purchase at retail stores, however commercial weed control products are not as powerful as the industrial strength solutions available to professionals and you are likely to only partially treat the problem.

 If you want to get rid of your Japanese knotweed organically, then you can dig the roots out manually but once more there is no guarantee that you will complete the job.
-Property owners seeking to do so must also adhere to strict laws regarding the removal of this controlled substance, or risk facing serious punishments.
+Property owners seeking to do so must also adhere to strict Japanese knotweed laws regarding the removal of this controlled substance, or risk facing serious punishments.

-How to properly dispose of Japanese knotweed
+How do you properly dispose of Japanese knotweed?